ijayzo/grafana/README.md

 	+ now configure Prometheus data source by providing Prometheus URL, i.e. http://3.22.104.246:9090

 	# Creating Grafana Dashboard to Monitor Linux Server
+	+ Easy way is to import dashboards from some other user.
+Click the hamburger, then dashboards, then the Plus sign with a dropdown icon, import dashboard and paste 14513, then click load.

+	+ The not so easy way is to create dashboards with PromQL.
 	+